TymoteuszNachtman/TymoteuszNachtman/README.md

 ## Rules that are no stranger to me

 I understand OOP paradigm (used in PHP, but not only).
 I learn to follow best coding practices like SOLID, DRY, KISS, NeverNesting.
+I understand MVC - used in Laravel.

-I like organising my code and still working on getting better.
+I like organising my code and developing my skills.

 <!--